oglego/Scala/README.md

-# Scala
+# Schema Changes
-Repository to house any Scala projects
+Scala project to become more familiar with the language.